vlomonaco/core50/README.md

 You can find more information about the dataset and benchmark at:
 [vlomonaco.github.io/core50](http://vlomonaco.github.io/core50).

-## About the code

-Up to now, the code used to run the experiments is all here.
-Still, we plan to add in the near future the sacred configuration files and a single script which can install missing dependencies, download all the (external) necessary materials, set the local paths for you in order to easily reproduce the baselines you'll find in the paper.

 ## Dependencies

 In order to extecute the code in the repository you'll need to install the following dependencies: